What Is a Pay Period? (+ Free 2023 Pay Period Calendars)

 Given that payroll impacts your business’s cash flow and financial reporting requirements, you must select the pay period that best fits your company’s needs and worker types.
-Continue reading for a better understanding of what a pay period is and what it means for your small business, and download one of our free pay period calendars that correspond with your business’s pay cycles.
+Continue reading for a better understanding of what a pay period is and what it means for your small business, and download our free pay period calendars that correspond with your business’s pay cycles.

 How Pay Periods Work